Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

     - `full_url`: The URL of the article.
     - `content`: The body content of the article.
     - `meta_description`: The meta description of the article.
-    - `vector_title`: The vector representation of the article title.
+    - `title_embeddings`: The vector representation of the article title.
-    - `vector_article_category_names`: The vector representation of the article category names.
+    - `article_category_names_embeddings`: The vector representation of the article category names.
-    - `vector_category_description`: The vector representation of the article category description.
+    - `category_description_embeddings`: The vector representation of the article category description.
-    - `vector_extracted_content_body`: The vector representation of the article body content.
+    - `extracted_content_body_embeddings`: The vector representation of the article body content.
-    - `vector_combined`: The combined vector representation of the article.
+    - `combined_embeddings`: The combined vector representation of the article.
-    - `vector_keywords`: The vector representation of the article keywords.
+    - `keywords_all-MiniLM-L6-v2_embeddings`: The vector representation of the article keywords.
     - `ground_truth_cluster`: The ground truth cluster label of the article.

 Returns